sueszli/fast-snek/README.md

      - very simple.
      - gil is released automatically on each foreign function call [^release].
 - cons:
-     - data serialization overhead: automatic type conversions done by the ffi-library are very expensive [^ctypebad]. but fortunately this can be circumvented by passing pointers.
+     - data serialization overhead: we are effectively calling another process from python. automatic type conversions done by the ffi-library are very expensive [^ctypebad]. but fortunately this can be circumvented by passing pointers.

 <br><br>